MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-file-copy-v3.md

 **`SourcePath`** - **Source**<br>
 Type: string.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 The source of the files to copy.
 Pre-defined system variables such as `$(Build.Repository.LocalPath)` can be used.
 Names containing wildcards such as `*.zip` are not supported.
+This path is an absolute path of the source folder, or file on the local machine, or a UNC share.
+Expression should return a single folder or a file.
 <!-- :::editable-content-end::: -->

 :::moniker-end